How to Create Your First Company Expense Policy

 Work expenses don’t always happen at a desk in the office.
-Often they occur in a taxi or at a restaurant.
+They often occur in a taxi, at the airport, or at a restaurant.
 Using expense management software that has a mobile app will help employees submit their expenses faster and more accurately.
-You’ll also be able to automate the workflow with your expense policy built in, which will ease the administration burden of managing expenses.
+You’ll also be able to automate the workflow with your expense policy built in, which will ease the administrative burden of managing employee expenses.

 - The IRS requires that you keep business expense records for 3 years (assuming everything was filed correctly), however, most independent tax firms recommend you keep them for 7 years.

-- The GSA provides a great resource of per diems per state.
+- The GSA provides a great resource of per diem rates per state.